 Fiji is a low HIV prevalence country.
-A cumulative 420 confirmed HIV cases were reported from January 1989 to December 2011.
-However, there is a notably high prevalence of sexually transmitted infections such as Chlamydia (for example 26.8% among pregnant women in 2008).
-Surveys also demonstrated that there was little knowledge about HIV, low rates of condom use, and high risk sexual practices among youth.
+A cumulative 546 HIV cases were reported from January 1989 to December 2011.
+However, there is a notably high prevalence of sexually transmitted infections such as chlamydia (for example, 26.8% among pregnant women in 2008).
+Surveys have also demonstrated that there is relatively little knowledge about HIV, accompanied by low rates of condom use and high risk sexual practices among youth.

 Core HIV and AIDS epidemic and response data

 |AIDS related deaths||<100||<100||<100||<100||16|

 |No. receiving ARV for PMTCT||7||8||15||14|

 (a) Self reported.

 Legend: PLHIV people living with HIV; PWID - people who inject drugs; FSW female sex workers; MSM men who have sex with men; ARV antiretroviral drugs; ART antiretroviral therapy; PMTCT prevention of mother-to-child transmission of HIV